Learning time-scales in two-layers neural networks: Setting and canonical learning order

-\begin{remark} We can compare the standard learning scenario described here to the ones in earlier literature and described as theory $\#1$, $\#2$, $\#3$ in the introduction.
+\begin{remark} We can compare the canonical learning order described here to the ones in earlier literature and described as theory $\#1$, $\#2$, $\#3$ in the introduction.
 There appears points of contact, but also important differences with both theory $\#1$ and $\#3$: \begin{itemize} \item As in theory $\#1$, the plateaus and separation of time scales arise because the trajectory of gradient flow is approximated by a sequence of motions along submanifolds in the space of parameters $(a,u)$.
 Along the $l$-th such submanifold $f(x;a,u)$ is well-approximated by a degree-$l$ polynomial.
 Escaping each submanifold takes an increasingly longer time.

-This is reminding of the motion between saddles investigated in earlier work \citep{saad1995line,fukumizu2000local,wei2008dynamics}.
+This is reminiscent of the motion between saddles investigated in earlier work \citep{saad1995line,fukumizu2000local,wei2008dynamics}.
 However, unlike in earlier work, we will see that this applies to networks with a large (possibly diverging) number of hidden neurons.
 Also, we identify the subsequent phases of learning with the polynomial decomposition of Eq.~\eqref{eq:PolynomialDec}. \item As in theory $\#3$, subsequent phases of learning correspond to increasingly accurate polynomial approximations of the target function $\varphi(\< u_*,x\>)$.
 However, the underlying mechanism and time scales are completely different.
 In the linear regime, the different time scales emerge because of increasingly small eigenvalues of the neural tangent kernel.
 In that case, the time required to learn degree-$l$ polynomials is of order $d^{l}$ \citep{ghosh2021three}.

-In contrast, in the standard learning scenario, polynomials of degree $l$ are learnt on a time scale of order one in $d$ (and only depending on the learning rate $\veps$).
+In contrast, in the canonical learning order, polynomials of degree $l$ are learnt on a time scale of order one in $d$ (and only depending on the learning rate $\veps$).
 This of course has important implications when approximating gradient flow by SGD.
-Within the linear regime, the sample size required to learn polynomial of order $l$ scales like $d^{l}$ \citep{ghosh2021three}, while in the standard scenario, it is only of order $d$ (see Section \ref{sec:gf_sgd}). \end{itemize} \end{remark}
+Within the linear regime, the sample size required to learn a polynomial of order $l$ scales like $d^{l}$ \citep{ghosh2021three}, while in the canonical learning order, it is only of order $d$ (see Section \ref{sec:gf_sgd}). \end{itemize} \end{remark}